-I also like long rods from 8 to 10 feet for casting and rods from11 to 14 feet for float fishing.
+I also like long rods from 8 to 10 feet for casting lures, and I prefer rods from 11 to 14 feet for float fishing.
 A good rod for both casting lures and for float fishing would be between 9 and 11 feet.
 Check out Best River Fishing Rods Of 2021: Trout And Steelhead Rods.

 I also tell you what the best lines are for steelhead fishing on my page about float fishing lines.

-Check my page on spin fishing for steelhead for full details, my tactics, and tips to catch more steelhead with spinning reels.
+Check my page on Spin Fishing For Steelhead for full details, my tactics, and tips for catching more steelhead with spinning reels.

 Centerpin Fishing For Steelhead In Rivers

 I have been Centerpin fishing for over 30 years and I have been guiding and teaching anglers how to Centerpin fish for steelhead for about 20 years and I can honestly say that in most rivers Centerpin fishing is by far the best method for catching steelhead in rivers.